rohannramesh/Basketball_predictions/README.md

 ![alt text](Figures/TeamGraphs/CLE_2018_full.png)

-While the Golden State Warriors have multiple heavily interconnected nodes with thick lines representing a high Scoring Potential, the Cleveland Cavaliers have essentially one node (LeBron James) that dominates the team graph.
+While the Golden State Warriors have multiple, heavily interconnected nodes with thick lines representing a high Scoring Potential, the Cleveland Cavaliers have essentially one node (LeBron James) that dominates the team graph.
 All high Scoring Potentials (thick lines) are associated with LeBron James, and there are no thick lines between two non-LeBron James players.
 By using this graph-theory approach we can easily show that the Cleveland Cavaliers were strongly dependent on one player whereas the Golden State Warriors were extremely balanced and could score using many different combinations of players.

 ## Results

-* Over the past 10 years there has consistently been 10 different types of team architectures
+* Over the past 10 years there has consistently been  about 10 different types of team structures/architectures
 	* This implies that even though teams are shooting more 3-point shots and playing more "small-ball" (fewer players over 6'10" and more like-size, smaller players on the floor at one time, i.e. Golden State's famous Death-lineup / the Hampton's Five), teams are still organized the same way

 * Certain graph/team architectures are more likely to produce wins than losses